krishnap25/krishnap25.github.io/_pages/software.md

 [**Mauve**](https://github.com/krishnap25/mauve) ([Documentation](krishnap25.github.io/mauve/))
 A package to compute the Mauve score for neural text generation.
 Install as `pip install mauve-text`.
+It is also supported via the [HuggingFace Datasets](https://huggingface.co/docs/datasets/how_to_metrics.html) package.

 [**SQwash**](https://github.com/krishnap25/sqwash) ([Documentation](https://krishnap25.github.io/sqwash/))
 Distributionally robust learning in PyTorch with 1 additional line of code.
 Install as `pip install sqwash`.